elastisys/compliantkubernetes/docs/user-guide/metrics.md

 ### Grafana
 Grafana can be accessed at the endpoint provided by the Compliant Kubernetes install scripts.
 If you have configured dex you can login with a connected account.

 Compliant Kubernetes deploys Grafana with a selection of dashboards by default.
-Dashboards are accessed by clicking the Dashboard icon (for squares) at the lefthand side of the grafana window and selecting Manage.
+Dashboards are accessed by clicking the Dashboard icon (four squares) at the lefthand side of the Grafana window and selecting Browse.
 Some examples of useful dashboards are listed below.

 #### Node health
-The Nodes dashboard (Nodes) gives a quick overview of the status (health) of a node in the cluster.
+The Nodes dashboard (Node Exporter / Nodes) gives a quick overview of the status (health) of a node in the cluster.
 By selecting an instance in the "instance" dropdown metrics for CPU, Load, Memory, Disk and Network I/O is showed for that node.
 The time frame can be changed either by using the time dropdown or selecting directly in the graphs.

 ![Node Health](../img/node_health.png  "Nodes dashboard")